Reduce span-based and metric-based cardinality

 After you've created the DB statement normalization pipeline and activated it by creating a dynamic route, you should see that the cardinality of your Redis statements has significantly reduced when you check the Database queries view in Services Services.
 For example, statements like GET as:1:swuq:abc-677d3b, SET as:1:rl:wf:d1d42f, or DECRBY as:1:paec:wis70158 now appear as GET, SET, and DECRBY.
 Such normalized Redis queries allow for easier and more effective analysis.

-Services Services includes a Message processing view that aggregates metrics for messaging operations.
+Services Services includes the Message processing view that aggregates metrics for messaging operations.
 High cardinality occurs when temporary queues are created with unique identifiers in their names (such as amq.gen-6dggtCpu, async-job-2jrmsi5y, or orders-reply-2n68vy4g), generating thousands of distinct queue names that make aggregations unusable.

 Most instrumentations keep the cardinality of messaging.destination.name low by using non-standard fields like messaging.temp.queue.hash for high-cardinality data or by setting messaging.destination.temporary.
 However, when instrumentation doesn't follow these practices, OpenPipeline processing rules can normalize temporary queue names into patterns or flag them as temporary.